-There is no existing mechanism for training of Cook cum Helpers in the State.
+The mechanism for training of Cook cum Helpers is under process in collaboration with the Department of Tourism & Hotel Management Nagaland.

 2.7.14 Whether any steps have been taken to enroll cook-cum-helpers under any social security schemes i.e Pradhan Mantri Jan Dhan Yojana, Pradhan Mantri Suraksha Bima Yojana, Pradhan Mantri Jeevan Jyoti Bima Yojana etc. and number of cooks benefitted through the same.